George Hunt (MP): Early life

-Hunt was the son of Thomas Hunt of Mollington, Cheshire and his wife Mary Vere Robartes, daughter of Russell Robartes M.P.
+Hunt was the son of Thomas Hunt of Mollington, Cheshire and his wife Mary Vere Robartes, daughter of Russell Robartes.
 He matriculated at Queen’s College, Oxford on 10 March 1738, aged 17.

-In 1741, he succeeded his uncle to the Lanhydrock estate in Cornwall. modernising Lanhydrock House by demolishing the east wing, painting the house red and improving the interior.
+In 1741, he succeeded his uncle to the Lanhydrock estate in Cornwall.
+He modernised Lanhydrock House by demolishing the east wing, painting the house red and improving the interior.